Clear cell chondrosarcoma

 The diagnosis of clear cell chondrosarcomas is mainly based on typical pathology 1.

-Diagnostic criteria according to the WHO classification of soft tissue and bone tumors (5thedition) 1:
+The diagnostic criteria are according to the WHO classification of soft tissue and bone tumors (5thedition) 1.
+The essential criteria are 1:

 An epiphyseal location of the tumor is a desirable criterion 1.

 Clinically, clear cell sarcomas most commonly present with pain.
-Symptoms persist for an average duration of one year or up to 5 years, suggesting slow growth of the lesion 1.
+Symptoms persist for an average duration of one year or up to five years, suggesting slow growth of the lesion 1.

 Clear cell chondrosarcomas are low-grade malignant cartilaginous bone neoplasms often found in the epiphyses and characterized by the presence of lobules of clear cells that contain an abundant clear or mildly eosinophilic cytoplasm with centrally placed nuclei 1-3.